stevebuer/cs330-projects/homework3/README.md

 ## Done

+* Created grid square lookup table.
+I want to be able to store information about the spotter and spottee location and the path between them possibly.
 * Created new dashboard in Streamlit because it is a little simpler.
 I just need this thing to work right now so I can integrate my ML models.
 * Added [spot filtering](DX_CLUSTER_MACROS.md) on the DX cluster to limit some of the digital modes that are not relevant to my analysis such as FT8/FT4.
 Also, filtered out high and low ham bands that are not meaningful to me.